mattbeckley/PDALIntro/Installation.md

 - [GDAL](https://gdal.org/download.html#conda).
 Portions of  the tutorial will utilize GDAL to grid point clouds, look at metadata, perform raster math, etc. It is recommended that users use conda to install GDAL.
 Details on how to do this are below.

 - [git](https://github.com/git-guides/install-git).
-Cloning of the [git repo for this workshop](https://github.com/mattbeckley/PDALIntro) is recommended so that users have local access to the data, pipelines, and markdown documents for the workshop.
+Cloning of the [git repo for this workshop](https://github.com/mattbeckley/PDALIntro) is recommended so that users have local access to the data, pipelines, and markdown documents for the workshop. **If you are new to to git**, it is recommended to use [git Desktop](https://desktop.github.com/)
     - **NOTE** If it is not possible to install git and clone the repo, users can always download a zip file directly from github repo so that workshop materials are available locally:

     ![Github Download Zip](./images/GitDownloadZip.png)